 However, this is also a matter of practice; more you practice better, you will become to cut through it with the miter saw.

-How To Cut Baseboard With Miter Saw Properly:
+How To Cut Baseboard Trim Using A Miter Saw

 We cannot deny the importance of devices and tools, and you cannot go to war without your weapons, to get started to get yourself essential tools which are:

 - Miter saw

 - Measuring tape(to measure the adjustment)

 - Protective wear(goggles etc.)